I was an awesome dieter. I could stick at diets for years. Years, I tell you.

-But after each diet, a huge hunger wolf took hold of me.
+But after each diet, a huge hunger-wolf took hold of me.

-Here is a summary of the diets I followed:
+A summary of the diets I followed

-- At nineteen, I embarked upon my first serious diet.
-I had little nutritional knowledge.
+At nineteen, I embarked upon my first serious diet.
+Despite excelling academically, I had little nutritional knowledge.
 There was no internet to conduct research; I had no money and was too embarrassed to borrow weight loss books from the library.
 From popular magazines, I learned that fat had more calories than carbohydrates or protein and was informed that restriction in both calories and fat was the answer (it is not).
 This diet involved severe calorie restriction.
 I didn’t think of myself as ‘on a diet’, however: I was simply eating less.
 For breakfast, I poured a drizzle of trim milk upon my cereal and stirred it around so that the dry bowlful became mildly damp.
 I purchased scales, drew a graph and tracked my weight loss weekly.
 I lost 17 kilograms (37 pounds) in three months.
 This left me at the very bottom of the normal BMI range.
 I was not thin enough to qualify as anorexic, but I no longer menstruated, needed a heater even in summer to maintain a warm temperature and was so fatigued that I once passed out in the shower.

-- At age 33, about a year after the birth of my first child, I lost weight again, this time eating normal food, combined with reasonable quantities of whole food and fresh smoothies, but I restricted my intake so that I was often hungry and after I had lost all of the weight, as with all of the other diets above, I put it right back on.
+At age 33, about a year after the birth of my first child, I lost weight again, this time eating normal food, combined with reasonable quantities of whole food and fresh smoothies, but I restricted my intake so that I was often hungry and after I had lost all of the weight, as with all of the other diets above, I put it right back on.

-Somehow in this madness, I acquired a binge eating habit: something that gripped me in a way that only felt like an addiction.
+Somehow in this madness, I acquired a binge eating habit: something that gripped me in a way that felt like an addiction.
 Two years after the birth of my second child, I was at my highest weight ever and had an immense tug of war in my brain.